UDT-ITF/website/source/publications/2024-oxford-report/index.md

-# Unlocking Digital Texts - Oxford Workshop
+# Unlocking Digital Texts - "How do we construct a useful text and text fragment reference mechanism that we can use as the basis for an API?" - Oxford Workshop

 ## Background